seba-1511/sync-paperpile-notion/README.md

-# sync-paperpile-to-notion
+# sync-paperpile-notion

-When a new paper is added to paperpile, add it to a notion library.
+Sync changes in Paperpile to a Notion database.

 ## Setup